cpressey/Ahead-of-Time-eval/README.md

     returns a result after a finite time, for any choice of arguments passed to `f`.

-(_How_ we determine whether `f` is referentially transparent and always terminating is an altogether different matter.
-There are several approaches that can be taken.
-The language can be designed to only be capable of expressing such functions; the properties can be specified as part of a type system; we can use abstract interpretation to conservatively infer these properties; or we can simply assume that any function that is not referentially transparent and always terminating will be marked as such by the programmer and that any incorrect marking is a bug just like any other bug.
-Because there are so many choices, and they are in a sense irrelevant to the main ideas here, examining any particular is outside the scope of this article.
-For our demonstrations, we'll simply assume all the functions we are working with are both referentially transparent and always terminating.)
+(_How_ we determine whether `f` is referentially transparent and always terminating is an altogether different matter, but this is essentially irrelevant to the main point here. [[Footnote 4]](#footnote-4) For our demonstrations, we'll simply assume all the functions we are working with are both referentially transparent and always terminating.)

 There is a third constraint:

-*   All variables inside `f`, apart from the formal parameters of `f` itself, are bound to constants.
+*   All names (apart from the formal parameters) used inside the definition of `f` are bound to constants.

 Now, if `(f a1 a2 ... a2)` can be computed ahead of time, we do so, then replace it (either conceptually or concretely) with the constant value we obtained by doing so.

-Once replaced, we may then consider whether the function application containing this constant, is itself constant, and so on recursively up the syntax tree.
+Once replaced, we repeat this process, in the manner of a transitive closure algorithm, until we can find no more function applications that can be replaced by constants. [[Footnote 5]](#footnote-5)

 That is the basic idea.